lang-ai/react-pdfs/README.md

+# This project is no longer being maintained

+---
 # Generating PDFs with React
 This is an example project you can use to generate PDFs with React.
 Start by checking the related talk slides [here](http://bit.ly/react-emails-pdf).